Benyar BY-5140m Watch Is an excellent watch with as low as 90-gram weight and good quality material at An affordable price.

 What’s Included in the Box?

 The WatchBox itself is made from black cardboard, which has a textured finish, which is very aesthetically pleasing.
 On the little watch box, We have the Benyard brand logo in silver with the emblem, and I think it’s very aesthetically pleasing.
-And although it’s a basic cardboard watch box, it does suffice in protecting the watch in shipping.
+And although it’s a basic cardboard watch box, it does suffice to protect the watch in shipping.
 The interior is protected by a piece of foam with a cutout, and the watch sits on the center section of that phone.

 At $40, I think it’s perfectly acceptable.
 This is a low-tier price point Watch but with High-quality material.
 Now I’ll get you through the other items that come with the watch.